Get learning support for children with Down Syndrome

 If your child has Down Syndrome, contact the school’s Special Educational Needs Coordinator (SENCo).

-The SENCo can refer your child to our Support Team for Education in Primary and Secondary (STEPS) so we can arrange the type of support your child needs.
+The SENCo can refer your child to our Support Team for Education in Primary and Secondary (STEPS) for more support.

 How we support your child in school

-We will observe your child at school and may do an assessment of literacy skills and meet alongside any staff who may be working with your child.
+We will observe your child at school and may do an assessment of literacy skills and meet with staff who are working with your child.

 The school will have an allocated outreach worker who will visit your child every term and give ongoing support to your child and school staff.
-The outreach worker will also monitor your child’s progress and change any targets and recommendations as needed.
+The outreach worker will monitor your child’s progress and update targets and recommendations as needed.

 We can attend annual reviews if your child has an Education, Health and Care Plan.